MCT-master/mct-master.github.io/_posts/2019-04-05-Thomas-Hermann.md

 ## Audification

-Audification is the process of direct translation of data into sounds.It is applicable only for structured data sources eg time/space etc. The following example is an audification of earthquake in Tohoku, Japan, 2011/03/11 - 2011/03/12.
+Audification is the process of direct translation of data into sounds.
+It is applicable only for structured data sources eg time/space etc. The following example is an audification of earthquake in Tohoku, Japan, 2011/03/11 - 2011/03/12.

 <figure align="middle">
 <audio controls>